 Life hasn’t been easy for Beth.
-In fact, it’s been downright awful as she’s had to face an onslaught of challenges and hardships, when all this poor girl wanted was to make her dream come true.
-Apparently the powers that be deems that’s she’s asking for too much, as it has decided to make what may very well be her final hours a nightmare, and one that seems all too real!
+In fact, it’s been downright awful as she’s had to face an onslaught of challenges and hardships when all this poor girl wanted was to make her dream come true.
+Apparently, the powers that be deem that’s she’s asking for too much, as it has decided to make what may very well be her final hours a nightmare, and one that seems all too real!

 Labyrinthine Dreams is a short game about overcoming the scars of the past and following the right path, even in the face of overwhelming challenges.

 Heading into Labyrinthine Dreams, I expected to come out on the other side completely unaffected – I should be so lucky.
 From the very beginning, the game managed to grab me with a story that, while confusing at times, was both intriguing and sat at the same time.
 Can’t really say the same about the gameplay, as it mostly revolved around guiding Beth through mazelike areas.